10maurycy10/10maurycy10.github.io/content/projects/computer/1/index.md

 |1111 F|RET |Skips the next instruction and sets the return flag|

 Addressing will be done separately in the interest of modularity, so it can be as simple or as complex as needed for the given application.
-Jumping is also handled externaly, with the CPU just signaling to external circuitry to execute the jump, at which point it could load a value from a predetermined location in memory into the program counter, or just reset it to address 0.
+Jumping is also handled externally, with the CPU just signaling to external circuitry to execute the jump, at which point it could load a value from a predetermined location in memory into the program counter, or just reset it to address 0.

 As for physical implementation, relays are wonderfully mechanical, but are expensive and very slow, adding several milliseconds of delay with every relay.
 Transistors, with their very low cost, low power consumption, small size and fast switching are a much more practical option.